sinawebgard/persiantrends/README.md

 ### Input Files and variables

 **keywwords.csv** contains a series of search terms.
+Will be used by the main script if $overwrite argument in set_parameters is TRUE (default) or if the object 'keywords' does not exist in the Global Environment.

 **unwanted.csv** contains a series of phrases which are redundant or irrelevant to the study, including generic terms, terms with relatively fixed popularity in search, and terms which are irrelevant to the aim of the study but may come up as queries related to your key search terms.

-**Other Input Variables**

-**keywords** : (character) a vector of search key terms that can be assigned in the interactive console.
-If exists will override the content of the 'keywords.csv'

-**para**: (list) geographical and coronological parameters to be used as arguments for gtrends queries.

-+ $geo (character) geographical parameter, i.e. "IR" or "US" or "" (blank) for Worldwide

-+ $time (character) coronological parameter, i.e. "now 1-d", "now 1-H", or "today 7-d"

-**index**: (character) a vector of 1 to 4 search terms to check the relative search of our input (keyterms) against them.
-Should be generic terms with relatively high but stable search volume.

-**scale**: (character) a vector defining with related_queries to be kept.
-Can take either or both of these values: 'rising' and 'top'
+Wil be used by the main script if $overwrite argument in set_parameters is TRUE (default).